Belousovnm/NC_front/README.md

-One day, something will be here
+One day, something will be here!